land-fish/ladish.me/_posts/2020-02-04-anatomy-of-a-rental-phishing-scam.md

 The craigslist ad asked serious applicants to call, but didn’t list a phone number.
 I thought this was just an oversight, since many of the other ads I'd seen had information like that missing.
 I replied through craigslist saying I was interested, asked for the phone number, and provided my own.

 I get a text from the landlord telling me to contact him at "davidgrinde@engineers-hibernia-chevron.ca".
-You might think this would have seemed odd to me, but honestly the rental search involved lots of ridiclousness about phone number and emails and runarounds.
+You might think this would have seemed odd to me, but honestly the rental search involved lots of ridiculousness about phone number and emails and runarounds.
 I sent off an email to that address that the person replied with this:

 ![](/assets/images/phishing2.png)